q-amazed-p/LogAnalyser-WebService/README.txt

     Regardless whether a log or a full issue is submitted, the first step is to proces the file stream, store it in the log archive and extract any exception lines from it (if found).
 Those are compared to the existing log reports and, if confirmed to be new, they are saved separtely.
-        # The decision to retain full log archive and which files to compare (full or extracts) was somewhat arbitrary
-        # Aad mostly a consequence of design decisions following below.
-The weakness of chosen solution is that the
-        # system may overfill with archived logs pretty fast.
-One choice to be considered is to make the file comparison
-        # already (or additionally) on the full file to eliminate exact duplicated submissions.
-Another weakness of current
-        # implementation is that archived logs are named by current time precise only down to seconds, which means that
+        # One weakness of current implementation is that archived logs are named by current time precise only down to seconds,
-        # if two requests are processed within one second the first log will be overwritten.
-I think adding fractions of second
+        # which means that if two requests are processed within one second the first log will be overwritten.
-        # to log name would be a sufficient solution.
+        # Adding fractions of second to log name will substantially resolve this.

     The exception lines are considered to be any lines with 'warning', 'error' or 'callstack' in them.
 Additionally, two extra callstack types are considered: callstacks delineated by linebreaks and by 78 '=' characters.